nilichen/CTLT/reports/readme.md

 **Example use:**

-cd to reports directory, python
+cd to reports directory and run python

 - default course_list